ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ## Check for requirements

-- Information regarding system requirements can be found on the [Requirements documentation page](../getting_started/requirements.md); notable changes include:
+- Information regarding system requirements for v2 can be found on the [Requirements documentation page](../getting_started/requirements.md); notable changes include:
     - PHP 7.1 or higher
-    - MariaDB or MySQL 5.5 or higher _(Postgres possible for upgrades, but not yet supported by the installer for new installations)_
+    - MariaDB 10.0+ or MySQL 5.7+ or PostgreSQL 10+
-    - Browser from 2017 or newer for use with eZ Platform backend UI
+    - Browser from 2018 or newer for use with eZ Platform Admin UI
 - This page assumes you have composer installed on the machine and that it is a recent version.

 ## Upgrade steps

-### Step 1: Extract eZ Platform/Enterprise v1.7
+### Step 1: Extract latest eZ Platform/Enterprise v1.7.x

 The easiest way to upgrade the distribution files is to extract a clean installation of eZ Platform / eZ Enterprise to a separate directory.